spnda/fastgltf/README.md

 To learn more about fastgltf, its features, performance and API you can read [the docs](https://fastgltf.readthedocs.io/v0.6.x/).

+## Examples and real-world usage

+You can find some examples in the `examples/` directory of this repository on how to use fastgltf in a 3D renderer to load glTF files.
+Additionally, this is a list of some interesting projects using fastgltf:

+- [Fwog](https://github.com/JuanDiegoMontoya/Fwog): The examples of this modern OpenGL 4.6 abstraction make use of fastgltf.
+- [wad2gltf](https://github.com/DethRaid/wad2gltf): A WAD to glTF converter
+- [Castor3D](https://github.com/DragonJoker/Castor3D): A multi-OS 3D engine

 ## License

 The **fastgltf** library is licensed under the MIT License.